dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 Then, confirm that the proposal has been executed by checking that the dapp has been upgraded.

-To submit an SNS proposal to upgrade a dapp canister, use `sns-quill` with your `developer-identity` identity. and learn what command to use [here](https://github.com/dfinity/sns-quill#submit-a-proposal).
+To submit an SNS proposal to upgrade a dapp canister, use `sns-quill` with your `developer-identity` identity and learn what command to use [here](https://github.com/dfinity/sns-quill#submit-a-proposal).
 To vote on an SNS proposal use your `sns-quill` principal `identityDevNeuron` and use the command explained [here](https://github.com/dfinity/sns-quill#vote-on-a-proposal).